Cards beat Nats behind Molina grand slam, 4 other homers

 Tyson Ross (8-9) pitched 1 1/3 innings for the win and Jordan Hicks got the final out for his sixth save in 11 chances.

-Making his second major league appearance, reliever Austen Williams (0-1) gave up all three homers.
-He allowed none in 68 innings this season in Double and Triple A.
+Making his second major league appearance, reliever Austen Williams (0-1) gave up all three of those homers.
+He allowed none in 68 innings this season in Double-A and Triple-A.

+“There’s just things that I might be able to do in the minor leagues that I can’t here,” Williams said.
+“I need to trust my breaking ball more and just try and be better with two strikes if I want to throw a fastball.”

+“The walks are concerning.
+That’s 11, 10 yesterday and eight the day before,” Shildt said.
+“It’s actually kind of impressive. … We’ve had a real opportunity to win all the last three games.”

-Wilmer Difo homered and Bryce Harper had a double and three walks in five plate appearances for the Nationals, who fell one game below .500.
+Wilmer Difo homered and Bryce Harper had a double and three walks in five plate appearances for the Nationals, who fell one game below .500 after relievers Williams and Solis combined to give up seven runs.

-Harper drove in two with his bases-loaded double, and Trea Turner and Juan Soto drew bases-loaded walks.
+“They are going to get an opportunity to pitch, so they got to realize if they want to pitch here they got to get outs,” manager Dave Martinez said.
+“I can’t keep using the same guys every single day.”

-Washington starter Erick Fedde allowed four runs in five innings.
-John Gant of St. Louis was charged with three runs — none earned — in 4 1/3 innings.
+Erick Fedde allowed four runs in five innings.
+John Gant of St. Louis allowed three unearned runs in 4 1/3 innings.

 WALK OUT